Who Is Sandra Oh?

 Oh's parents put her in ballet at the age of 4 in hopes of correcting her natural pigeon-toed gait, a move that had the unintended consequences of sparking a love of performing.
 At age 10, Oh appeared in her first play, The Canada Goose.
 By the age of 15, the honor student started booking professional gigs in television, theatre and commercials.

 When it came time for her to attend college, and Oh turned down an academic scholarship in favor of the National Theatre School of Canada, her parents balked.
-"They didn't see that there was any meaning to being an actor," Oh says.
+"They didn't see that there was any meaning to being an actor," Oh said.
 "It was like, 'What are you doing for society?
 Are you being a good Christian?'
-They were classic immigrants - they wanted their children to become doctors or lawyers.
-My sister is a lawyer, and my brother is finishing his Ph.D. in medical genetics.
-The fact that now I play a doctor on TV?
-Nothing could be better!"
-Oh did end up going to the prestigious drama school, paying her own tuition.
+They were classic immigrants—they wanted their children to become doctors or lawyers."
+Oh ended up at the prestigious drama school anyway, paying her own tuition.

-Her big break came when she beat out more than 1,000 other actress for the title role in The Diary of Evelyn Lau, a television biopic about a tortured, young Chinese poet.
+Oh's big break came when she beat out more than 1,000 other actresses for the title role in The Diary of Evelyn Lau, a television biopic about a tortured, young Chinese poet.
 "When she came in to the audition, she asked for a moment to focus herself.
 Then she lay on the floor for five minutes," director Sturla Gunnarsson said.
-"I thought it was remarkable that at 19 she had the confidence - and audacity - to do that."
+"I thought it was remarkable that at 19 she had the confidence— and audacity—to do that."
 For her debut performance, Oh won a Gemini (Canada's equivalent of the Emmy Award) nomination and the 1994 Cannes FIPA d'Or for Best Actress.
 She still considers the film one of the best she's ever done.